Roddy Collins: Drogheda United takeover

-In early July 2001 Collins expressed an interest in forming a consortium to takeover one of his former clubs Drogheda United.
+In early July 2001 Collins expressed an interest in forming a consortium to take over one of his former clubs Drogheda United.
 His role as consultant did not last long as he was appointed manager of Carlisle weeks later.

 Carlisle United

 Collins was appointed as manager of Carlisle United in July 2001 signing a two-year contract.
 A club that was under financial embargo with only 8 senior professional players and bookies favourites for relegation, was 14th in the league by April their highest position in 5 seasons.
 Collins was sacked in April 2002 after stating that he would resign unless owner Michael Knighton completed the sale of the club as promised to the investor John Courtenay (chairman).

 Courtenay finally took control of the club in July 2002 and instantly reappointed Collins as manager.
 Due to the long drawn out completion of the sale Collins worked with a weakened squad.
 He again though retained their League status and took them to Cardiff's Millennium Stadium for the 2002–03 Football League Trophy final.
-Conceding goals in the last 12 minutes by Liam Rosenior and Lee Peacock, Carlisle lost 2-0 to Bristol City with a 50 000 attendance at the game.
+Conceding goals in the last 12 minutes by Liam Rosenior and Lee Peacock, Carlisle lost 2–0 to Bristol City with a 50 000 attendance at the game.